 then we can find an index $i':=(P',G',p')\in I$ such that $\phi, h$ factor through the projection morphisms in other words, we have a commutative diagram But by the very definition of a projective limit, we know that $(\varphi,g)\circ(\phi_{i'},h_{i'})=(\phi_i,h_i)$.
 Thus $(\phi_i,h_i)=(\phi,h)$.
 This completes the proof. \end{proof}

-\begin{cor} Let $\Hom_{\text{\rm grp.sch}}(\pi^N(X/k,x), -)$ be the category whose objects are finite $k$-group schemes equipped with $k$-group scheme homomorphisms from $\pi^N(X/k,x)$, whose morphisms are $k$-group scheme homomorphisms which are comptible with the homomorphisms from $\pi^N(X/k,x)$.
-Then there is an equivalence of categories Similar statement holds if one replace $N(X/k,x)$ by some smaller cofiltered subcategory. \end{cor}
+\begin{cor} Let $\Hom_{\text{\rm grp.sch}}(\pi^N(X/k,x), -)$ be the category whose objects are finite $k$-group schemes equipped with $k$-group scheme homomorphisms from $\pi^N(X/k,x)$, and whose morphisms are $k$-group scheme homomorphisms which are comptible with the homomorphisms from $\pi^N(X/k,x)$.
+Then there is an equivalence of categories A similar statement holds if one replaces $N(X/k,x)$ by some smaller cofiltered subcategory. \end{cor}

 \begin{proof} Given a $k$-group scheme homomorphism $f:\pi^N(X/k,x)\to G$, we get a contracted product and given a morphism in $\Hom_{\text{\rm grp.sch}}(\pi^N(X/k,x), -)$, we get a morphism in $N(X/k,x)$ defined by the universal property of the contracted product.
 This defines a functor The quasi-inverse of this functor is given by \ref{unicov}. \end{proof}